Kashmir is an 86,000-square mile region in the northern part of the Indian subcontinent.

-The separatist violence has killed more than 43,000 people, but some human rights groups and nongovernmental organizations put the death toll at twice that amount.
+The separatist violence has killed more than 47,000 people, which does not include people who have disappeared due to the conflict.
+Some human rights groups and nongovernmental organizations put the death toll at twice that amount.

 India and Pakistan have been fighting over Kashmir since both countries gained their independence in 1947.

 The Line of Control separating Indian- and Pakistani-controlled parts of Kashmir is 435 miles (700 km) long.

 India-controlled: One state, called Jammu and Kashmir, makes up the southern and eastern portions of the region, totaling about 45% of Kashmir.

 Pakistan-controlled: Three areas called Azad Kashmir, Gilgit and Baltistan make up the northern and western portions of the region, totaling about 35% of Kashmir.

 China-controlled: One area called Aksai Chin in the northeastern part of the region, equaling 20% of Kashmir.